kirillzx/CLSGAN/README.md

 # Synthetic financial time series generation with regime clustering
 ### Authors: Kirill Zakharov, Elizaveta Stavinova
 Official realisation by our article (link will be later).

 ## Installation
-To use the method's code, you must install following Python libraries:
+To use the method, you must install following Python libraries:
 ```
 pip install ruptures
 pip install stumpy